syncfusion-content/javascript-docs/js/Gantt/Resources.md

 ![](/js/Gantt/Resources_images/Resources_img1.png)

 ## Assign Resources with Unit
-Resource units are used to indicate the percentage of working time assinged to task.
-We can specify the resource unit for each resource assinged for a particular task.
+Resource units indicates the amount of work done by a resource for the task.
+We can specify the resource unit for the each assigned resource for a particular task.
-Resource unit value is assigned in `dataSource` and it is mapped by using `resourceUnitMapping` property.
+Resource unit value is mapped to the Gantt tasks from the datasource using `resourceUnitMapping` property.
 The below code snippets shows how to assign resource unit value.

 {% highlight javascript %}